South Carolina Book Awards Committee

 • attend the SCASL conference, be present at the appropriate booktalk sessions, and work in the Book Award section of the conference store.

-• submit twelve book titles for the next year’s consideration list
+• submit book titles for the next year’s consideration list

 • read the books on the list of books under consideration (between 100 – 250 titles depending upon the committee you serve) to narrow the list down to the top 20 best titles.

-• assist in the creation of an online resources for your committee's nominees.
+• assist in the creation of an online resources for your committee's nominees, such as a book trailer and summary.

 • present a booktalk for at least one book at the annual SCASL conference.